SebNielsen/JSExcercisesPeriod2/readme.md

 backend, we had to use JSP, with JavaScript we have the other three options.

 ###7.
 Explain your strategy for implementing a REST-API with Node/Express and show how you can "test" all the four CRUD operations programmatically using for example the Request package.
-Like always we start to make the base setup like this:
+Like always I start to make the base setup like this:

-    // call the packages we need
+    // call the packages I need
     var express    = require('express');
     var app        = express();
     var bodyParser = require('body-parser');

     // configure app to use bodyParser()
-    // this will let us get the data from a POST rendered in the req.body object app.use(bodyParser.urlencoded({ extended: true }));
+    // this will let me get the data from a POST rendered in the req.body object app.use(bodyParser.urlencoded({ extended: true }));
     app.use(bodyParser.json());

-Then we need to register all our routes or endpoints.
-By using this statement all our routes will be prefixed with /api.
+Then I need to register all the routes or endpoints.
+By using this statement all the routes will be prefixed with /api.

     app.use('/api', router);

-We can make a get endpoint which returns a random joke like this.
+I can make a get endpoint which returns a random joke like this.

     router.get('/joke/random', function(req,res,next){
         res.json({joke : jokes.getRandomJoke()});
     });

-We are sending back information as JSON data.
-This is standard for an API and will help the people using our API to use our data.
+I am sending back information as JSON data because this is standard for an API and will help the people using the API to use the data.

-To store a new joke we can make an endpoint or route like this and return a JSON message back.
+To store a new joke I can make an endpoint or route like this and return a JSON message back.

     router.post('/storejoke', function(req, res){
         jokes.addJoke(req.body.joke);